Dhammikarama Burmese Temple: Features

 Established as a kyaung (monastery), the temple serves as a retreat for Buddhist devotee, with a monks' quarters, a preceptees' lodge and a library within the temple grounds.
 Numerous statues of the Buddha and mythical creatures such as elephants, fishes and the garuda to symbolise the "three realms of land, air and sea" are scattered within the temple, including a pair of winged chimeras known as Panca Rupa (the Guardian Protectors of the World) and a huge mural depicting the Renunciation of the Buddha.
 As with other Burmese temples, the chinthe is another prominent creature within the temple with the temple compound also featuring a gardening landscape.

 The oldest portion of the temple is its stupa, which was consecrated in 1805.
 The stupa was then enshrined within an outer stupa that was built in 1838, along with the temple's ordination hall - Sasana Vamsa Sima Shrine Hall - which is guarded by a pair of stone elephants.
 The shrine hall was last renovated in 1995 to cope with the increase in the number of devotees.
 The standing Buddha in the shrine hall has a gold-gilded backdrop of carvings with the hall ceiling also exhibits fine carvings which are lacquered brown.
 In addition, a well was also dug for use by the surrounding Burmese community but since the advent of piped water, the well has since been left unused.

 The temple's Arahant Upagutta Shrine was originally constructed in a wooden structure in 1840 before a new shrine is built in 1976.
-Upagutta is said to possess the power to ward evil spirits, obstacles and dangers.
+Upagutta is said to possess the power to ward off evil spirits, obstacles and dangers.
 The shrine is accompanied by two other statues; one of them are Arahant Khema.
 Subsequently, a new structure called as the "Golden Pagoda Bell Tower" were added to the temple where it is completed in 2011 with a cost of RM3 million.
 As with the rest of the temple, its pagoda is steeped in Burmese architectural styles, with artisans brought in from Myanmar specifically for the construction of the structure.